tdharris/vscode-terraform-link-docs/README.md

 ### Modules

-Below are generic examples of the supported module sources and the resulting links.
+Below are a couple generic examples of module sources and the resulting links.
+Other sources are supported as well, such as [Terraform Registry](https://www.terraform.io/docs/language/modules/sources.html#official-terraform-registry) and [Local Paths](https://www.terraform.io/docs/language/modules/sources.html#local-paths), etc.

 #### Generic Git Repository